 At least 2 but less than 4 years

-The student:teacher ratio of 8:1 has decreased from 17:1 over five years.
+The student:teacher ratio of 8:1 has stayed the same over five years.

-The Bluefield State College diversity score of 0.27 is equal to the state average of 0.27.
-The school's diversity has stayed relatively flat over five years.
+The Bluefield State College diversity score of 0.20 is less than the state average of 0.27.
+The school's diversity has declined by 21% over five years.

 Student : Teacher Ratio